Conn Smythe: Smythe forms the Maple Leafs

 At first, Smythe's name was kept in the background.
 However, when the Leafs promoted a public share offering to raise capital, they announced that "one of the most prominent hockey coaches in Toronto" would be taking over management of the club.
 That prominent coach turned out to be Smythe.
 He succeeded Querrie as the team's governor, and installed himself as general manager.
 He installed Alex Romeril as coach.
 For the next season (1927–28), Smythe changed the team's colours from green and white to their present blue and white.
 According to the Maple Leafs, the blue represents the Canadian skies, while white represents snow.
-They were also the same colours as those of his sand and gravel business trucks, as well as of UofT, his alma mater.
-Smythe also took over as coach and for the next three years served as team governor, general manager and coach.
+They were also the same colours as those of his sand and gravel business trucks, as well as that of U of T, his alma mater.
+Smythe also took over as coach.
+For the next three years he was a one-man band as governor, general manager and coach.

 Smythe developed a public image as a "red-faced, pepper-pot" with nicknames such as "little corporal" or "little dictator."
 Smythe was not reluctant to chase players and referees on the rink and off.
 Smythe also developed feuds with opposing coaches and general managers.
 He used any tactic available to disrupt the opponent.
 He advertised in a Boston newspaper inviting people to watch "a real hockey team, the Toronto Maple Leafs."
 After learning that Boston general manager Art Ross suffered from hemorrhoids, he gave Ross a bouquet of flowers with a note in Latin describing where he should shove the flowers.